Contacts / Connections

 Q: How do I respond to others’ posts?

-A: To respond to a discussion post, please navigate to the discussion post and click “Reply to Discussion” to send your message to the entire community.
-To send a message to the only author of the post, please select “Reply to Sender” (located in the "Reply to Discussion" drop-down).
+A: To respond to a discussion post, please navigate to the discussion post and click “Reply” to send your message to the entire community.
+To send a message to the only author of the post, please select “Reply Privately” (located in the "Reply" drop-down).
 We recommend replying to the sender for simple comments like “me, too” that add little value to the overall discussion; and replying to the entire community when you are sharing knowledge, experience or resources that others could benefit from.

 Q: How do I start a new discussion thread?